arshad-yaseen/zleye/README.md

 # Zlye ✨

-*A delightfully simple, type-safe CLI parser*
+*A delightfully simple, type-safe CLI parser.*

 Building command-line tools should be enjoyable.
 Zlye brings the elegance of Zod's schema validation to CLI parsing, making your applications both powerful and maintainable.